Gilgel Gibe III Dam: Award of construction contract

 The contract for the construction of the dam was awarded in 2006 to Salini Costruttori of Italy.
 The engineering design was awarded to Studio Pietrangeli and supervision of ELC-COB (ELC Electroconsult, Italy - Coyne et Bellier, France) as representative of the Ethiopian Electric Power Corporation.
 The contract to Salini Construttori was awarded after direct negotiation rather than allowing bidding on the contract from other qualified companies.
 Public international financial institutions require competitive bidding of construction contracts, making it difficult for the Ethiopian government to get a loan from them.
-The bypassing of the standard process was defended by general manager of the Ethiopian Electric Power Corporation, Mihert Debeba, as skipping a set of "luxurious preconditions" that Ethiopia could not meet, one which would completely halt any development of hydroelectric power.
+The bypassing of the standard process was defended by general manager of the Ethiopian Electric Power Corporation, Mihert Debeba, as skipping a set of "luxurious preconditions" that Ethiopia could not meet, one which would completely halt any development of hydroelectric power.In 2010, a construction contract was signed with a Chinese hydropower company Dongfang Electric Machinery Corporation, a Chinese state-owned company, who completed the work.

 Costs and financing

-The financial costs of the dam and hydroelectric power plant have been estimated to be 1.55 billion Euro.
-The cost of a transmission line from the power plant to the nearby Wolayta Sodo Substation has been estimated at 35 Million Euro.
+The financial costs of the dam and hydroelectric power plant were estimated to be 1.55 billion Euro.
+The cost of a transmission line from the power plant to the nearby Wolayta Sodo Substation was estimated at 35 million Euro.
 These costs do not include the costs of constructing or upgrading power transmission lines to Addis Abeba and onwards to Djibouti to the Northeast of the dam, to Sudan in the West and to Kenya in the South, all located at a distance between 500 and 1000 km from the dam.
 The cost estimate does not include the costs of extending the electricity distribution network to effectively increase access to electricity.
 As of 2009, electricity access in the prospective beneficiary countries was still low at 16% in Kenya and 36% in Sudan.